JaneKgampi/Veriflo/README.md

-# VeriFlow
+# VeriFlo
-##Credits
+## Credits
+Group project with hlekwayo05,SthebisoKhoza and the rest of the group members(UMP) — my contribution: lecture presentations, UI design

 Tutor employment and session operations platform for the University of Mpumalanga Student Employment Office (SEO).

-VeriFlow covers the full lifecycle: student application → coordinator review → tutor onboarding → scheduled sessions with QR attendance → monthly claims approved by lecturers and the SEO.
+VeriFlo covers the full lifecycle: student application → coordinator review → tutor onboarding → scheduled sessions with QR attendance → monthly claims approved by lecturers and the SEO.

 ---